garrandall/popular-music-data/tracks/hey-you-bachman-turner-overdrive.md

 And I won't let down 'til every song is set

 You realize now
-You should have tried now, ooh
+You should have tried now, oh
 The music's gone now
 You lost it somehow
 Hey you, sha la la la